TabbyML/tabby/README.md

 ## Converting models

 The core CTranslate2 implementation is framework agnostic.
-The framework specific logic is moved to a conversion step that serializes trained models in a simple binary format.
+The framework specific logic is moved to a conversion step that serializes trained models into a simple binary format.

 The following frameworks and models are currently supported: